pierre-24/ec-interface/DOCUMENTATION.md

 ## Purpose

 The purpose of this package is to facilitate the computation of electrochemical (EC) interfaces with VASP.
-In particular, it allows to compute grand potential curves.
+In particular, it allows computing grand potential variation curves.

 It is inspired by [this code](https://gitlab.com/icgm-d5/EC-Interfaces/) written by Arthur Hagopian and Jean-Sebastien Filhol and published with [10.1021/acs.jctc.1c01237](https://doi.org/10.1021/acs.jctc.1c01237).
 The procedure is similar, with the following differences:

-+ The number of electron, charge added and charge removed are stored in a file, called `ec_interface.yml`.
++ The number of electrons, charge added and charge removed are stored in a file, called `ec_interface.yml`.
 + To get more precision, the code looks into `vaspout.h5` for some results (number of electrons, free and fermi energies), so [it requires to compile VASP with `-DVASP_HDF5`](https://www.vasp.at/wiki/index.php/Makefile.include#HDF5_support_.28strongly_recommended.29).
 + The procedure to locate the reference potential is slightly different (this should not affect the results).
 + A way to plot the graph is not provided, but the `ec_results.csv` file will allow you to plot the results and make further analysis.